 Gender inclusive, single-user locker rooms are located in the Ratner Athletics Center.
 The private, "family" locker rooms are available upon request from the entrance attendance.
 Check in with the entrance attendant to request a key to the locker rooms.

 Note: The "family" locker rooms are not available during Family Swim times.
 Family Swim occurs on Fridays from 6 p.m. to 8:45 p.m., and on Saturdays and Sundays from 3 p.m. to 6 p.m.
 Also, during the summer, Family Swim will also run on Monday and Wednesday from 5 p.m. to 8:45 pm.
-These times may change, so visit the Athletics Facilities Hours website for the most updated information.

 On-Campus Housing

-We are committed to providing all students on-campus housing accommodations that are safe and inclusive.
-Housing & Residence Life is proud to offer Open Housing, also known gender neutral/inclusive housing.
-All multi-occupancy spaces, with the exception of those that are part of a single-sex floor or wing, may be occupied by students who prefer open housing accommodations.
+We are committed to providing all students with on-campus housing accommodations that are safe and inclusive.
+All multi-occupancy spaces, with the exception of those that are part of a single-sex floor or wing, may be occupied by students who prefer gender inclusive accommodations.

-Incoming new students may indicate their preference for open housing through their housing application, while returning students may create/join a roommate group with other students who share this preference as part of the returning student room selection process.
+Incoming new students may indicate their preference for gender inclusive housing through their housing application, while returning students may create/join a roommate group with other students who share this preference as part of the returning student room selection process.
 Additionally, a free text field exists within the new student housing applications for students to provide additional information that they would like considered by Housing & Residence Life during the assignment process that occurs over the summer months.

 Restrooms